OpenCode Plugin for MorphLLM

 2026-02-08

-MorphLLM has a prompt classification system that categorizes prompts as easy, medium, or hard.
-The idea: build an OpenCode plugin that uses this classification to route prompts to the right model automatically.
+MorphLLM has a classifier that tags prompts as easy, medium, or hard.
+I built opencode-morphllm to route prompts to appropriate models based on complexity.

 // src/morph/router.ts